Last updated: April 2, 2026

 • Dashboard/gauge: Provides a quick, “at-a-glance” reading of the current market situation.

-• Heatmap: Helps you visualize the relationships, or currency correlation, between all pairs in a single grid.
+• Heatmap: Helps you visualize the relationships, or Forex pair correlations, between all pairs in a single grid.

 • Chart: Line charts are our favorite.
 Plotting strength over time allows you to see not just who is strong now, but whose strength is accelerating or decelerating.